Signposts

 In 2001 its service agreement with the Department described the service as providing community based accommodation to young people who are in need of accommodation and support.
 Accommodation consists of 16 houses for young families and two two-bedroom units for young singles located in and around the area of Victoria Park.
 The service has the capacity to accommodate up to 22 young people and their accompanying family members.
 (Service Agreement with the Department for Child Protection).

-RecordsDepartmental case records for young people placed by the Department may reside with the Department for Child Protection.
+RecordsDepartmental case records for young people placed by the Department may reside with the Department of Communities.

 It is unknown whether any other records are still in existence.